waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 {"command": "reset_dead_reckoning"}
 ```

-If the request is successfully received the response will have success set to true.
+If the request is successfully received the response will have 'success' set to 'true'.
 The dead reckoning will have a delay of approximately 50ms until the positioning values being zeroed out.
-If the response is unsuccessful, the success will be false and a non-empty describing text will be returned in error_message.
+If the response is unsuccessful, the 'success' will be 'false' and a non-empty describing text will be returned in 'error_message'.

 ```
 {